Motherwell railway station

-Motherwell railway station serves Motherwell in North Lanarkshire, Scotland.
+Motherwell railway station is a railway station serves the town of Motherwell, North Lanarkshire, Scotland.
 It lies on the West Coast Main Line (WCML), and is served also by Argyle Line trains of the Glasgow suburban railway network.
 It is the penultimate stop on the northbound WCML before Glasgow.
 There are four platforms of various length in use at Motherwell.
 The station is located next to the town's main shopping arcade, Motherwell Shopping Centre.

 History

 The first station in Motherwell was opened by the Wishaw and Coltness Railway on 8 May 1843 and was located at Orbiston.
 As Orbiston station was quite some distance from the rapidly expanding Motherwell town centre, the decision was taken by the Caledonian Railway to build a station at 'Lesmahagow Junction', the point where the Motherwell Deviation branch of the Caledonian Railway Main Line met the lines to Mossend, Hamilton and Lesmahagow.
 That Motherwell station was opened on 31 July 1885 on a site conveniently in the heart of the town which replaced the original station.

 The current station was built by British Rail during the 1970s (on the same site) to coincide with the completion of electrification of the West Coast Main Line from Carlisle to Glasgow which was completed in 1974.
 It has four through platforms, crossed by two overbridges with the main buildings being above the level of the line between Platforms 2 and 3.
 At platform level between Platforms 2 and 3 there is also an ScotRail traincrew depot, staff car park and an office of the British Transport Police.
 These are accessible via a gated rampway leading to street level.

 Beyond Platform 4 are some electrified sidings used for the stabling of trains overnight.
 Diagrams are nominally worked so that these units will only stay at Motherwell for one night before returning to their allocated depot.

+Open access operator Grand Union Trains plans to use the station on a Stirling to London Euston service to begin in 2025.